 Access the AppDynamics Controller UI:

-For an on-premise Controller, open a browser at:
+For on-premise Controller installations, open a browser at:

-For a SaaS Controller, open a browser at the URL provided to you by AppDynamics.
+For the SaaS Controller Service, open a browser at the URL provided to you by AppDynamics.

 - Provide user credentials: